 St. Maria Goretti and Protecting our Children.
 As I write this column on Wednesday, July 6, the Church celebrates the feast day of St. Maria Goretti.
 St. Maria was not a great doctor or theologian, or nun.
 She wasn’t even an adult.
 She was a simple innocent peasant girl, who died as a martyr for Christ.
 And she wasn’t martyred in some great public persecution of the Church, she was simply killed by a family friend for refusing his sexual advances.
 And that is exactly why she stands out as an important model and patroness for our children today.
 Because … Continue reading

 St. Raymond’s Hosts “Hamburger Night” at Christ House in Alexandria, VA!
 Do you want to help make a special dinner for the guests who visit Christ House?
 CALLING All St. Raymond’s Parishioners who Love to Cook/Bake!
 Sign-up: TODAY!
 Call the Project Coordinator, Maria Sanchez-O’Brien at 571-259-7379 (c) to help our Parish Host this month’s Dinner Event and serve Jesus in those who are Hungry Service Date: Dinner on Friday, July 29th, 5-6:30 pm Where: Christ House in Alexandria (so far, FOUR (4) folks have signed up; we can take two High School volunteers!)
 Food Delivery Days: Thursday, July 28th, 6:20 am to 7:30 pm … Continue reading

 Listen to the audio version of Fr.
-De Celles’ homily for the Solemnity of the Most Holy Trinity, May 22, 2016, here.
+De Celles’ homily for the 14th Sunday in Ordinary Time, July 3, 2016, here.